This blog may contain affiliate links. Read our disclosure policy for more info.

 Banff Gondola

-Important info: The Banff Gondola costs $70 CAD for the return trip.
-To skip the line, the best place to buy Banff Gondola tickets is by purchasing your ticket in advance and just show it at the gate when you arrive (saving some serious time!).
+Tickets for the Banff Gondola vary depending on the season and day of the week but start at $59 CAD (including taxes) for adults (16+) and $37 CAD for kids (6-15).
+To skip the line, the best place to buy Banff Gondola tickets is by purchasing your ticket in advance, where you’ll simply show it at the gate when you arrive, saving some serious time waiting around!

 Evening – Vermilion Lakes for Sunset

-From here, it’s about a 10-minute slow drive along the lakes at which you can stop as you please.
+From here, you’re free to slow drive around the lakes and stop wherever you please.
 The best spot to see the stunning reflections of the mountains is at the end of the road, so keep driving and park near the end to find a spot to relax!
+It’s time to finally unwind after a busy day, so feel free to let time pass by, you’ve earned it.

 Night – Explore Banff Town

-Tonight, head out into Banff town and relax.
-Hit the main walking street and explore the many shops and maybe pick up some souvenirs.
+The sun may have set, but we’re not finished yet.
+Now it’s time to head out into Banff town and hit the main walking street, exploring some cute shops and maybe picking up some souvenirs.
 Banff town is a beautiful place both day and night so relax and unwind because tomorrow’s your last day!

-Some of the best things to do in Banff town are:
+Some of the best things to do in Banff town at night are:

-Visit Banff Ave Brewing Co – Located on the main street of Banff, Banff Ave Brewing Co is the perfect place to try some local beer and great food.
+Visit Banff Ave Brewing Co – If you haven’t managed to visit the local brewery yet, now’s your chance.
+You’ll find the brewery on the main street of Banff, Banff Ave Brewing Co is the perfect place to try some local beer and great food.

 Go souvenir shopping – The main street of Banff is literally filled with little souvenir shops.
-From little bears to mugs, if you’re after a souvenir to remember your time in Banff you won’t have trouble finding it here!
+From little bears to the cutest mugs, if you’re after a souvenir to remember your time in Banff, you won’t have trouble finding it here!

-Visit the Banff Candy Store – This place is filled with all different types of candy and provides some good snacks for your Banff itinerary (try the salt water taffy!)
+Visit the Banff Candy Store – This place is filled with all different types of candy and is my go-to for a sweet treat whenever I’m in Banff (try the salt water taffy!).
+You’ll find the store on Banff Avenue, and it’s open until 9 pm Thursday to Sunday, and until 6 pm all other days.

 - Morning: Icefields Parkway